fredrikaverpil/mylittleci/README.md

 Documentation is done with [Sphinx](https://www.sphinx-doc.org/en/master/), and you can find all configuration in `docs/conf.py`.
 View the built documentation by downloading it from one of the the [Github Actions runs](https://github.com/fredrikaverpil/mylittleci/actions?query=workflow%3Amylittleci).

 You can import your documentation into readthedocs e.g. by entering the details manually [here](https://readthedocs.org/dashboard/import/manual).
+See the `.readthedocs.yml` file for the configuration.
 Then [set up a webhook](https://docs.readthedocs.io/en/stable/webhooks.html) to make pushed commits rebuild your docs.

 ### Tests